 Yet, despite some difficulties, the success of the RSHRC's intervention is clear from the numbers.
-After the first 4 years working on the issue, 10,000 cases of silicosis, including over 250 deaths, had been certified and the intervention of the Commission resulted in Government of Rajasthan sanctioning INR 1044 million to silicosis patients and their dependents.
+After the first 4 years working on the issue, 10,000 cases of silicosis, including over 250 deaths, had been certified and the Commission sanctioned the ex gratia payments of over INR 1044 million to silicosis patients and their dependents.
 In contrast, till 2016, all the states in India excluding Rajasthan had only provided INR 88.3 million in compensation for the dependents of 266 silicosis victims; and in one case where state government refused to comply with the orders of the NHRC, they had to seek redress from the Supreme Court.
 The RSHRC's work on the issue, with emphasis on setting up institutional arrangements to deal with various issues, can serve as a model of what can be achieved when political interests are put to one side and a problem-solving approach is adopted.